Ameen-Sha-Cheerangan/s23-vulkan-support/README.md

 - These issues are **not bugs in the script** itself but rather limitations of system behavior when Vulkan is forced and apps are restarted.
 - All changes made by the script are **temporary** and will **reset on device reboot**.
 ---

+## Uninstall / Switch Back to OpenGL

+To revert your device back to OpenGL rendering, **simply restart your phone**.
+No files or settings need to be removed-rebooting the device will reset the GPU renderer to its default (OpenGL).

+---

+## Warnings

+- **All changes are temporary!** Vulkan rendering will reset after a device reboot.
+- **Launching all apps is NOT recommended!**
+- If you do **not** relaunch all apps, some notifications from important apps may be delayed until you open them manually.
+- The blacklist feature is based on a Reddit user's recommendation and may not work for everyone.

+---